A diminutive malevolent cherub, Charlie Drake was a firm fixture of British TV for over twenty years but is rarely seen these days.

 Take for instance Dick Emery, a comic great discussed on this very blog.
 Working his way up from bit player to star, he was at the very top of his profession for the best part of twenty years and yet if you see him on television today you’re a much luckier person enjoying substantially better TV reception than me.
 Another cruel example of Madam Fame’s capricious vacillations is Charlie Drake.

 As Mick (Edwardes) and Montmorency (Drake) the pair earned their own eponymous BBC children’s TV show in 1954 after appearing in the comedy magazine show Jigsaw.
-The pair played a couple of hapless handymen who would change their job every week to predictably ineffective and disastrous results.
+They played a couple of hapless handymen who would change their job every week to predictably ineffective and disastrous results.
 After two years on the Beeb, Mick and Montmorency were lured to ITV where they carried on until 1958.
-By the end of their run on commercial television Drake felt that the duo had done all they could as children’s entertainers and they split as amicably as they could and went their separate ways.
+By the end of their run on commercial television Drake felt that the act had achieved all they could as children’s entertainers, and splitting amicably they went their separate ways.

 Charlie was rewarded with his own adult orientated BBC comedy vehicle, the puntastic Drake’s Progress while still part of the children’s double act.
 Drake’s Progress ran from July 1957 until May 1958.
 An ITV programme simply called The Charlie Drake Show followed in August of 1958.
 The Charlie Drake Show switched between ITV and BBC for the next ten years until 1968 and firmly established the character for which Charlie Drake would be known, ie that of a hapless red-headed moon-faced hobgoblin, eternally put upon by figures of authority and useless at almost anything he turned his hand to.
 This character also served Charlie well in the series The Worker which took the Mick and Montmorency premise of inappropriate employment to its ultimate conclusion with Drake performing every profession imaginable with utter ineptitude until 1978.